mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Games/Monopoly/README.md

 My completed game board is completely redesigned and used a Tek 4050 BASIC program that creates Leroy character set vector lettering at any size and any rotation angle!

-Since I needed to reduce the size of the BASIC program statements, I use the 4050R12 Graphics Enhancement ROM Pack and BASIC programs I created to use BASIC MOVE and DRAW commands for the vectors and then an R12 CALL "AGIN" X,Y command to capture the X,Y coordinates in GDUs (native 130,100 graphic display units) and then saved each X,Y vector in 3 byte R12 format with the R12 CALL "CHANGE",D,D$ where D was dimensioned as D(2) with D(1)=-X and D(2)=-Y.  The resulting vector string was then written to a binary data file.
+Since I needed to reduce the size of the BASIC program statements, I use the 4050R12 Graphics Enhancement ROM Pack and BASIC programs I created to use BASIC MOVE and DRAW commands for the vectors and then an R12 CALL "AGIN" X,Y command to capture the X,Y coordinates in GDUs (native 130,100 graphic display units).
+Next each X,Y vector is saved in 3 byte R12 format with the R12 CALL "CHANGE",D,D$ where D is dimensioned as D(2) with D(1)=-X and D(2)=-Y.  The resulting vector string combining multiple MOVE and DRAW vectors was then written to a single binary data file.

 All the Monopoly board lines, text, and images like the Jailer and Free Parking are in a single file 42 with a size of 17613 bytes representing about 5800 move or draw X/Y vectors - since the Tek 4050 BASIC binary data format adds a two byte header and one byte trailer to each data block.
 The two byte header includes the length of the binary string.
 The BASIC programs I created to make each of the binary files for the deeds include an end of card string |EOC| which my code uses to know the number of lines of text displayed on the card have all been read and the deed display code is done.